enriquea/feseR/README.md

 ## Introduction

-We provide here a R package which combine multiple Feature Selection (FS) methods in a workflow for analizing high-dimentional omics.
-The different feature selection steps can be classificated in: Univariate (Correlation filter and Gain Information), Multivariate (Principal Component Analysis and Matrix Correlation based) and Recursive Feature Elimination (wrapped up with a Machine Learning algorithm, i.e. Random Forest).
+We provide here a R package which combine multiple Feature Selection (FS) methods in a workflow for analizing high-dimentional omics data.
+The different feature selection steps can be classificated in: i) Univariate (Correlation filter and Gain Information), ii) Multivariate (Principal Component Analysis and Matrix Correlation based) and iii) Recursive Feature Elimination (wrapped up with a Machine Learning algorithm, i.e. Random Forest).
 The goal is to essemble the different steps in a efficient workflow to perform feature selection task in the contex of classification and regression problems.

 ## How to install